 The quality of technical education in post-Soviet states is very high.
 According to the QS World University Rankings, 30 universities out of the 369 top educational institutions in Europe are located in Eastern Europe.

 Education is one of the main reasons Eastern European tech workers rank among the best software developers in the world.

 The time difference between Eastern and Western Europe is one to two hours on average, which is practically negligible for efficient daily communication.
 Moreover, traveling within Europe is very convenient, as you can reach most Eastern European tech hubs within a couple of hours from any part of Western Europe.

 There are also direct connections with major US cities.
-Although travel time takes obviously longer, a maximum time difference of ten hours still makes it possible to set up efficient cooperation with the help of daily sync-ups and flexible working hours.
+Although travel time obviously takes longer, the maximum time difference of ten hours still makes it possible to set up efficient cooperation with the help of daily sync-ups and flexible working hours.

 Eastern and Western Europe have multiple cultural and economic ties and only a few serious differences.
 Moreover, Eastern European providers usually follow international business codes of conduct, which makes it easier to set up transparent and efficient cooperation.

-According to the English Proficiency Index, most Eastern European countries have moderate or high English proficiency levels.
-Furthermore, English skills among IT professionals are traditionally higher than the country’s average.
+According to the English Proficiency Index, most Eastern European countries have moderate to high English proficiency levels.
+Furthermore, English skills among IT professionals are typically higher than the countries’ average.